[Updated Sept. 20, 2018 with support for custom OpenVPN configurations. Originally published April 5, 2018.]

 Pro users can provision Synology and QNAP network-attached-storage (NAS) drives with Windscribe VPN connections.
 Anyone with a Windscribe account can set up a Windscribe SOCKS5 proxy in a BitTorrent client to disguise his or her location.

-Windscribe doesn't support the ancient, unsecure PPTP protocol at all — which is no great loss.
-However, it doesn't support L2TP/IPSec, either, which still sees wide use and is fairly easy to set up "natively" (without a client application) on most operating systems.
+Windscribe doesn't support the ancient, unsecure PPTP protocol at all, which is no great loss.
+However, it doesn't support L2TP/IPsec, either, which still sees wide use and is fairly easy to set up "natively" (without a client application) on most operating systems.

 For native support, Windscribe Pro subscribers can get configuration scripts and login instructions to set up IKEv2 connections in Windows and macOS.
 Ubuntu Linux users can get native support with OpenVPN.
+Users of the Windows and macOS client software can add their own custom OpenVPN configuration scripts.

 Mobile users can run third-party apps with a Windscribe Pro subscription.
 Android users can set up either IKEv2 or OpenVPN apps. iOS users can also employ an OpenVPN third-party app.
 Even Windows Phone users can manually set up their devices to use Windscribe.